CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 The UPS MUST be adequately dimensioned so that all components are powered on in the event of a power failure, so that no data loss occurs.
 In the case of relevant changes, it MUST be checked whether the existing UPS systems are still sufficiently dimensioned.
 The battery of the UPS MUST be maintained in the required temperature range and preferably placed in a separate area.

 The UPS MUST be regularly maintained and tested for functionality.
 For this, the maintenance intervals provided by the manufacturer MUST be adhered to * (* see * INF.2.A10 Infrastructure Inspection and Maintenance) *.
-In order to ensure that the UPS provides the necessary support time, the actual support time MUST be determined on a regular basis and, in addition, if there is a change in the consumer.
+In order to ensure that the UPS provides the required support time, the actual support time MUST be determined regularly and additionally, if there is a change in the consumers.

 If IT equipment is powered by a UPS, DO NOT connect it to other IT equipment using shielded wires.